Get Juicy Pork Chops Every Time!

 Marinade, Rub, Brine, or Sauce: Which to Use

-Pork Chop Brine: this is is a saltwater solution that you soak the meat in for several hours prior to cooking.
-Just like a chicken wing brine, using a brine onoo pork chops helps the meat retain moisture during cooking, and the salt allows the meat to absorb more liquid and become more tender.
+Pork Chop Brine: A saltwater solution that you soak the meat in for several hours prior to cooking.
+Helps retain moisture during cooking, and makes the meat more tender.

 Additionally, you can add sauces like our Whole30 BBQ sauce, an apple cider glaze, or a mushroom sauce to the meat after cooking to complement the flavors of the pork.